William Eure, 1st Baron Eure: The burning of Edinburgh

 Hertford organised a major assault by sea on Edinburgh for May 1544.
 William and Ralph Eure were to bring a diversionary force of March men to Haddington.
 Ralph asked Hertford for a reinforcement of 1000 Yorkshire archers so that they could press forward from Haddington to be in sight of the landing place at Granton.
 In the event, it was agreed that Hertford would summon Eure when he had disembarked his troops in Edinburgh.
 (When Eure's men arrived in Edinburgh they would get their pay).
 Hertford landed on Sunday 4 May 1544 and sent for Eure.
 His letter reached Berwick on Monday at 2pm, and Eure's reply was received at Leith on Tuesday at 5pm.
 4000 border horsemen arrived in Edinburgh on Wednesday 7 May.
 While the army was camped near Seton Palace, Lord Maxwell requested to speak to Ralph Eure but Hertford would not allow it.
 Instead, Maxwell was brought back to England.

 Assurances

-On 7 June 1544, a number of Scottish borderers gave their oath to be "full part takers" with England.
+On 7 June 1544, a number of Scottish borderers gave their oath to be "full part takers" with England, known "Assured Scots".
 Ralph Eure, as Warden of the Middle March, was given three "pledges" or hostages for the fulfilment of the oath by 24 members of the Oliver family and their kinsmen.
 These were Dandy Oliver, Rinyan (Ninian) Oliver and Patty Oliver who were kept at Warkworth Castle.
 On the same day Ralph took four Nixon hostages for the loyalty of 35 Nixons, and four Crosiers for 50 of their family, and 3 hostages for the Hall family.

 In October 1544, Ralph Eure gained the allegiance of Andrew Kerr of Ferniehurst and 40 followers of various names and the town of Jedburgh.
 Eure took 21 hostages, including a man for each family name.
 If the Scots failed to fulfil their contract of assurance the hostages could be executed.